 Suction Curettage (Vacuum Aspiration)

-This is the most extensively-used abortion technique, mostly in the first trimester of pregnancy.
+This is the second most common abortion technique in Michigan, mostly in the first trimester of pregnancy.
 In this procedure, the cervix is dilated and a powerful suction tube is inserted into the uterus.
 The vacuum dismembers the unborn child and sucks her body parts out of the womb.

 Fetal development at 9 weeks:

 In the 9th week of pregnancy, or seven weeks after conception, your baby’s arms grow and elbows appear.
 Toes are visible and eyelids form.
 Your baby’s head is large but still has a poorly formed chin.